Humanitarian aid in the Middle East

 Gaza: Deadliest place for humanitarian aid workers

-Most of them were killed in airstrikes or shelling.
-This currently makes the Gaza Strip the deadliest place in the world for aid workers.
+Last year alone, 211 humanitarian workers lost their lives while carrying out aid missions.
+Most of them were killed in air strikes or by gunfire.
+This makes the Gaza Strip currently the deadliest place in the world for aid workers.

 As a result of the increasing humanitarian need in Gaza since October 2023, Help decided to start humanitarian operations and then set out in search of suitable partners on the ground.